I never thought I’d jump on board the freezer meal prep train, but here we are!

 The whole process is very fast.
 The first time I did this, I prepped 32 meals in 6 hours.

-Again, it was my first time so that’s why it went a little slow.
-Plus, I cut myself in the process of chopping – don’t be like me!
+Again, it was my first time so that’s why it went a little slowly.
+Plus, I cut myself in the process of chopping—don’t be like me!
+Make sure your knife is sharp!
+A dull knife will do more damage.
+It’s counterintutive, but true!

-Wondering how long do freezer meal prep last?
+Wondering how long freezer meal preps last?
 You can store these in the freezer for up to 6 months.
 It really comes down to how well you can press the air out of your bags/containers.
 The less air in the container, the longer the freezer meal will last.

 Related: Our favorite meal prep containers